 AVDTP(s): Set config cmd: transaction 8 nsp 0x00 ACP SEID 1 - INT SEID 3 Media Transport Media Codec - SBC 44.1kHz JointStereo 16 Blocks 8 Subbands Loudness Bitpool Range 2-53

-good for volume at all levels, especially low volume
+Terabass reasonably boosts low frequency content.
+It’s good for volume at all levels, especially low volume.

-Alters audio characteristics, so for high fidelity listening, leave Roar Mode off.
+Roar mode is audio compression and brightening for high volume listening.
+It alters audio characteristics.
+For high fidelity listening, leave Roar Mode off.
 Roar Mode is about blasting sound, cranking it to 11.

 Note as per the Roar 2 user manual, maximum loudness in “roar” mode is achieved with the speaker externally powered, and I can confirm there is a tangible improvement in loudness being plugged in.